Sphiment/Syria-Scripts/README.md

 # Syria Scripts

-A library of After Effects scripts I've created—and will keep creating—to improve my workflow.
+A library of free and open source After Effects scripts I've made to improve my workflow.
 ## Donations
 You can support me by donating to Palestinian refugees [here](https://idrf.ca/appeal/palestine/)
 ## Contributing